>

 Matthias Church has also been the site of royal weddings and coronations, one of the most important was that of Carlos IV, the last king of the Habsburg dynasty, in 1916.

-iglesia matias
+matias church

 Basilica of Saint Stephen